mozilla/apk-factory-service/docs/ARCHITECTURE.md

 The 3 subsequent calls should should use the cache and return quickly.

-This lock in at the controller deamon, so N controller deamons will cause several concurrent writes to the S3 App Cache, which shouldn't be an issue.
+This lock in at the controller daemon, so N controller daemons will cause several concurrent writes to the S3 App Cache, which shouldn't be an issue.